'Our Focus, Your Future'

 Gerry has been working as a Financial Services professional for over 18 years in various roles advising clients in all areas of wealth accumulation and wealth management.
 Gerry graduated from the University of Limerick with a BA Hons Degree in 1997, is a Qualified Financial Adviser (QFA) and also holds the internationally recognised designation of Certified Financial PlannerTM.

-Ruairí has over twenty five years experience in the financial services industry.
-He has worked with a number of Irelands leading life assurance companies, investment and private banking firms.
+Ruairí has over twenty seven years experience in the financial services industry.
+He has worked with a number of Ireland's leading life assurance companies, investment and private banking firms.
 He has been providing financial advice to clients since 2000.
 He specialises in the areas of retirement planning and wealth management.
-He is passionate about the benefits of financial planning in helping clients identify, achieve and maintain their desired lifestyle.
+Ruairí graduated from the University of Limerick with BA European Studies in 1991, is a Qualified Financial Advisor (“QFA”) and holds the internationally recognised designation of Certified Financial PlannerTM.

 Diarmuid joined the Wallstone team in 2017 and has a wealth of experience in the financial sector.
 With responsibility for Protection and Risk Management solutions at Wallstone, Diarmuid leads with his experience from companies such as PricewaterhouseCoopers, BDO Accountants & Allied Irish Bank.
 Diarmuid graduated from UCD in 2006 with a Hons Degree in Commerce and is also a member of the Institute of Chartered Accountants Ireland and the Institute of Bankers